 Moderator: Ms. Julianna Burrows

-The Saint Ignatius Wildcat MARCHING BAND is the largest and most active of all the music groups on the Saint Ignatius campus.
+The Saint Ignatius Wildcat Marching Band is the largest and most active of all the music groups on the Saint Ignatius campus.
 This group is open to all musicians regardless of experience.
 The Marching Band performs at all Saint Ignatius football games, numerous parades, and takes a trip to other cities every other year.
 Members of this group are expected to attend Band Camp during August and be present for all performances.
 This is a class that meets during the school day with minimal after-school rehearsals.
 The Marching Band handbook lists complete procedure and policies.
 Fine Arts credit and a varsity letter can be earned for participating in this group.

-The JAZZ ENSEMBLE is comprised of students from the concert and marching bands and the general student body.
+- The Jazz Ensemble is comprised of students from the concert and marching bands and the general student body.
 All students are invited to join the jazz ensemble.
 However, auditions will be required if a large number of students want to participate.
 The director will then select students based on their audition to become members of the jazz ensemble.
 The group performs at all concerts held by the concert band; and, when requested, the jazz ensemble performs outside the school for civic events.

-The PEP BAND is open to all members of the marching and concert bands.
+- The Pep Band is open to all members of the marching and concert bands.
 This group performs at all home basketball games and other school events.
 The pep band usually performs music that was used for the marching band.

-Moderator: Mr. David Roth
+Moderator: Mr. Daniel Hamlin